New Alresford: History

-New Alresford quickly became established as a prosperous market town, focussed on the wool, leather and the other products from sheep and cattle; in the 14th century Alresford sheep markets produced one of five highest turnovers in England.
-Alresford sent two members to parliament until the population was reduced by the Black Death.
+New Alresford became established as a prosperous market town on the main road from Alton to Winchester south of the river.
+Commerce focussed on products from sheep and cattle such as wool and leather; and in the 14th century Alresford sheep markets were said to produce one of five highest turnovers in England.

+Alresford sent two members to parliament until the population was reduced by the Black Death in 1348.
 In the 17th century the town made news as a dangerous place to live due to the uncommonly frequent fires which razed it; in the spring of 1644, the Battle of Cheriton took place on Cheriton Down, reaching the outskirts of Alresford.
-Defeated Royalists set fire to houses in the town as they withdrew.

 Much of the medieval town was destroyed by a fire in 1689/90 that destroyed 117 houses in the town as well as the church and Market House, another in 1710 and a 'like calamity' in 1736.
 Much of the town was rebuilt in the 18th century, with many of the Georgian buildings that remain today.

 A turnpike toll road linking London to primarily Southampton but viable for Hamble and Portsmouth (now the A31), some of which was a Roman road then a track in variable condition maintained by each parish, was built in 1753, passing through the town.

 During the late 18th century, Alresford Cricket Club was one of the strongest sides in England.

-The 13th-century church was, save the mostly 14th century tower, rebuilt in 1898 by Sir Arthur Blomfield in the Norman gothic perpendicular style.
-The top third of the tower is of 16th century red crenellated parapet brickwork.
+Alresford Community Centre, formerly Alresford Town Hall, was completed in 1865.

+During the Second World War US Soldiers from the 47th Infantry Regiment were stationed in and around Alresford from 1943 to 1944 prior to the D-Day Landings.
+The regimental HQ was situated in Broad street.
+There is a memorial to their mascot Hambone jr. alongside the river path and a plaque on the former HQ building.

-A Cold War commemorative plaque on the wall of public toilets, close to the railway station, commemorates that occasionally secret military documents obtained by members of the Portland Soviet Spy Ring in the early 1960s were left here for collection.
+A Cold War commemorative plaque on the wall of public toilets, close to the railway station, commemorates that occasionally secret military documents obtained by members of the Portland Soviet spy ring in the early 1960s were left here for collection.